Monday, February 4, 2013

 Place the long pieces of dough on a baking sheet (shape once again if you need to).

-Cover and let rise for about 25 minutes, or until doubled.
+Cover and let rise for about 15 minutes.

 For the meatballs, I took a shortcut.
 I just put a box of Stove Top stuffing, 1 1/4 cup of water, and 2 eggs in with about 2 pounds of ground chuck.
 I rolled them out and baked them in the oven at 375 for about 15 minutes.
 Make them small so they they are easier to eat in the subs.

-Then I put the meatballs into spaghetti sauce and let them simmer a little bit.
+Then I put the cooked meatballs into spaghetti sauce and let them simmer a little bit.
 I cut the sub buns.
 (Don't cut them all they way in half--just about 3/4 of the way to the bottom) Fill the buns with the meatball/sauce mixture and place on a cookie sheet covered with tin foil.
 Top with mozzarella cheese.
 Place the subs in a 375 degree oven for about 10-15 minutes, or until the cheese is melted.

 1 comment: